AdobeDocs/experience-platform.de-DE/help/query-service/api/scheduled-queries.md

 ## Beispiel-API-Aufrufe

-Nachdem Sie wissen, welche Header verwendet werden sollen, können Sie mit dem Aufrufen der Abfrage Service API beginnen.
-In den folgenden Abschnitten werden die verschiedenen API-Aufrufe erläutert, die Sie mit der Abfrage Service API durchführen können.
-Jeder Aufruf enthält das allgemeine API-Format, eine Musteranforderung mit den erforderlichen Kopfzeilen und eine Beispielantwort.
+Now that you understand what headers to use, you are ready to begin making calls to the [!DNL Query Service] API.
+The following sections walk through the various API calls you can make using the [!DNL Query Service] API.
+Jeder Aufruf enthält das allgemeine API-Format, eine Beispielanfrage mit den erforderlichen Kopfzeilen und eine Beispielantwort.

 ### Liste der geplanten Abfragen abrufen

-Sie können eine Liste aller geplanten Abfragen für Ihre IMS-Organisation abrufen, indem Sie eine GET-Anforderung an den `/schedules` Endpunkt senden.
+You can retrieve a list of all scheduled queries for your IMS Organization by making a GET request to the `/schedules` endpoint.

 **API-Format**